daikiejp/japanmap/README.md

 4. Push to the branch (git push origin feature/your-feature).
 5. Create a pull request.

+## Credits

+- Map data sourced from [Simple Maps](https://simplemaps.com/resources/svg-license).

-# License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-# Credits

-- Map data sourced from [Simple Maps](https://simplemaps.com/resources/svg-license).